 What is Damon Jones' net worth?

-Damon Jones is an American professional basketball coach and former professional basketball player who has a net worth of $7 million.
+Damon Jones is an American professional basketball coach and former professional basketball player who has a net worth of $1,000.
 During his NBA career, Damon earned a little under $22 million in salary.
+Unfortunately, over the years, Damon has faced a number of financial difficulties, including bankruptcy filings in 2013 and 2015, an eviction from a luxury apartment in Houston, and an arrest in October 2025 in connection with a federal investigation into sports betting and gambling.

 Damon Jones earned a reputation as one of the NBA's most dependable three-point shooters during the 2000s.
 Despite going undrafted, he played 11 seasons in the league between 1999 and 2010, appearing for ten different teams and carving out a niche as a reliable perimeter threat and locker-room leader.
 His best year came with the Miami Heat in 2004-05, when he started 66 games and ranked among the NBA's leaders in three-pointers made and three-point percentage.
 After retiring as a player, Jones moved into coaching and player development, later serving as an assistant coach for the Cleveland Cavaliers during their 2016 championship run.